write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 ```

-This code will be the form used to control evaluation.
+This code will be the data structure used to control evaluation.
 Specifically, it allows for lexical scoping, user input, and will contain the return `LispVal` for any valid expression.
 If your asking yourself how such a complex data structure is possible, then welcome to the world of monad transformers.
 These wonderful abstractions allow programmers to combine monads and automatically generate the correctly lifted functions.
-For instance, our `Eval`'s `IO` would need its functions to be lifted, but since we derived `MonadIO`, this automatically happens for us.
+For instance, our `Eval`'s `IO` would need its functions to be lifted, but since we derived `MonadIO`, this happens automatically.
 This 'magic' is made possible through `{-# LANGUAGE GeneralizedNewtypeDeriving #-}` pragma.
 The big addition we get here is `liftIO`, which lets us operate `IO` actions within `Eval` context: `liftIO :: IO a -> m a`.
 We will not be discussing this further, but its really a powerful technique that enables wonderfully powerful yet succinct abstractions to serve at the heart of our Lisp!

 ## Running The Eval Monad